haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 Before submitting a HIP, it is required that you perform necessary preparations:

-- Discuss your idea on the [Haskell.org Discourse](https://discourse.haskell.org/)  currently, we suggest cross-posting on the Haskell Foundation Slack for higher volume commentary) Create a Haskell Foundation topic that starts with “Pre-HIP” and briefly describe what you would like to change and why you think it’s a good idea.
+- Discuss your idea on the [Haskell.org Discourse](https://discourse.haskell.org/).
+Currently, we suggest cross-posting on the Haskell Foundation Slack for higher volume commentary.
+Create a Haskell Foundation topic that starts with “Pre-HIP” and briefly describe what you would like to change and why you think it’s a good idea.

 - Proposing your ideas on the Discourse is not an optional step.
 For every change to the ecosystem, it is important to *publicly* gauge interest from the community and relevant stakeholders.
 Use this step to promote your idea and gather early feedback on your informal proposal.
 It may happen that experts and community members may have tried something similar in the past and may offer valuable advice.

-Within two weeks after your submission of the pre-HIP to the Discourse, a Technical Track Lead will intervene and advise you whether your idea can be submitted as a HIP or needs more work.
+Within two weeks of your submission of the pre-HIP to the Discourse, a Technical Track Lead will intervene and advise you whether your idea can be submitted as a HIP or needs more work.

 ### Submission